lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If All-1 fragment has not been received, the receiver expects a new window.
 It waits for the next fragment.
 If the window value has not changed, the received fragments are part of a retransmission.
 A receiver that has already received a fragment should discard it.
 If all the bits of the Bitmap are set to one, the receiver waits for the next window without waiting for an All-0 fragment and it does not send an ACK either.
-While the receiver waits for next window and if the window value is set to the next value, and if an All-1 fragment with the next value window arrived the receiver goes to error and abort the transmission, it drops the fragments.
+While the receiver waits for next window and if the window value is set to the next value, and if an All-1 fragment with the next value window arrived the receiver goes to error and abort the transmission.
+It drops the fragments.

 If the receiver receives an All-1 fragment this means that the transmission should be finished.
 If the MIC is incorrect some fragments have been lost.
 It sends an ACK.

-In case of an incorrect MIC, the receivers wait for fragment belonging to the same window or the expiration of the Inactivity timer which will Abort the transmission.
+In case of an incorrect MIC, the receiver waits for fragment belonging to the same window or the expiration of the Inactivity timer which will Abort the transmission.

 ### Bitmap Optimization {#Bitmapopt}